zplayads/PlayableMopubAdDemo-iOS/README-EN.md

 Turn off xcode after installation, and open .xcworkspace file in the root of project:

 ![依赖](imgs/009.png)

+Note:Zplay Ads is integrated via CocoaPods in the sample.
+If you want manual integration, please refer to [HERE](https://github.com/zplayads/PlayableAdsDemo-iOS/blob/master/README-CN.md#22-%E6%89%8B%E5%8A%A8%E9%9B%86%E6%88%90playableads-sdk).

 ## 3. Add the following files into project